-Changing the cabinets handles is something that is so easy and cheap but it can drastically enhance the kitchen.
-Plus when you pair it with a fresh coat of paint you can get a very stunning result.
-It’s also very easy to fin some good looking handles online or in any home decor shops.
+Changing the handles of the cabinets is something that is so easy and cheap and that can drastically enhance the kitchen.
+Pair it with a fresh coat of paint for an even more stunning effect.
+It’s also very easy to find some good looking handles online or in any home decor shops.
 Ikea has some really nice options for instance.
 All in all a very cost-effective solution.

 3. Cover the floor

 An ugly kitchen floor can be really hard to deal with.
-Sometimes you have no other option than just hiding it because well it’s too ugly… That’s what we did in our previous apartment because it was very hard to build something coherent around this floor.
+Sometimes you have no other option than just hiding it because well it’s too ugly… That’s what we did in our previous apartment because it was very hard to build something coherent around the floor.
 We had a vinyl tile sticker that really upgraded the kitchen.
-Just make sure that you choose something that is simple and not too funky.
+Just make sure that everything work together.

 4. Stick removable backsplash tiles

 A backsplash is a part that can really ruin the overall look of a kitchen.
-But nowadays, there is plenty of solution to hide those really ugly backsplashes.
-Have you always dream of having subway tiles as backsplash?
-Well, it’s totally doable thanks to these kinds of removable backsplashes.
+But nowadays, there is plenty of solutions to hide those really ugly backsplashes.
+If you’ve ever dreamt of subway tiles, you can have it thanks to these removable backsplashes.
 Ikea has a brass one that could really make a statement.
-Altough there is a larger range at Leroy Merlin.
 I was actually thinking of taking one from Leroy Merlin that imitate copper for my kitchen.

 5. Disguise your fridge

 A fridge is rarely a piece we like to show off.
-This is also why when you build a kitchen you always hide it behind a door cabinet.
-But you cannot always do this in a rental.
+This is the reason why we hide it behind a door cabinet when building a kitchen.
+But doing this in a rental is not always possible always.
 So if you don’t have the money to invest in a SMEG fridge, you could always disguise your fridge.
 Painting it black and maybe adding shiny handles to it can make a very big difference.
-Exactly what Juniper did with theirs.
+Exactly what Juniper home did with theirs.

 Another issue you can face in kitchen rental is the lack of proper light.
-There is almost always a bad pendant light fixture and that’s it.
-Adding strip lights can not only help you see clearly when cooking but also make the kitchen much more welcoming and cosy at night.
+There is almost always an ugly pendant light fixture in the middle of the room but that’s it.
+Adding strip lights can not only help you see clearly when cooking but also make the kitchen much more welcoming and cozy at night.
 Ikea has some good solution for that, and Galaxus has a very wide range of choice in the led strips department as well.

 7. Transform your radiator into shelves

 A tip that I have used many times.
 This one never gets old.
 A radiator is lost space, but by adding a little shelf just above it, you can turn it into a little design nook.
-Displaying a few of your favorite items to decorate the room, not to mention you can also easily mix things up.
+Displaying a few of your favorite items to decorate the room.

 8. Hang plates on the wall